Taking A Timeout From Facebook Might Improve Your Well-Being, Study Says

 — BBC Business (@BBCBusiness) December 22, 2016

 Going forward, given that the study only examined the effects of quitting Facebook for one week, the authors suggest that future studies should examine the benefits of staying off of the site for a longer period of time.
-Moreover, the authors also explain that the effect that other social media sites might have on one’s well being should be looked at as well.
+Moreover, the authors also explain that the effect that other social media sites might have on one’s well-being should be looked at as well.

 The researchers do, however, make it clear that the study is not without its limitations.
-For example, the researchers point to the fact that all of the participants were volunteers and bring up the issue of “selection bias.”
+For example, the researchers point to potential “selection bias” among the volunteers.

 “The selection bias limits the findings of the study to encompass only the participants of the experiment.
 However, one may analytically be able to extend the findings to broader populations.”

 Despite its limitations, the study is still an eye-opener.
-For someone who might be experiencing negative effects from spending too much time on Facebook, it should provide a compelling reason to think about logging off for a while — or reducing or changing their usage.
+For anyone who might be experiencing negative effects from spending too much time on Facebook, it should provide a compelling reason to think about logging off for a while — or reducing or changing their usage.

 [Featured Image by Justin Sullivan/Getty Images]